robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 ```
 >>> print("x =",x,"y =",y,"and",another)
 ```
-As long as our Pico remainds connected, our REPL will store any information we put into it!
+As long as our Pico remains connected, our REPL will store any information we put into it!

 ## Let's make our first script!